Third Meru Combinatorics Conference 2025

 How to reach the venue?

 Being a popular tourist destination and a haven for relaxation, Goa offers superb connectivity to major cities throughout the country.
 Nesting in the lap of verdant hills, overlooking the Zuari River, BITS, Pilani K K Birla Goa Campus is spread over an area of 180 acres.
-The location of campus is unique in the respect of scenic beauty and panoramic view of picturesque surrounding encompassing Zuari River, hillocks, waterways, forests and landscape.
+The location of the campus is unique with respect to scenic beauty and panoramic view of picturesque surroundings encompassing the Zuari River, hillocks, waterways, forests, and landscape.

 Accessing BITS Pilani Goa Campus is facilitated through diverse transportation options, guaranteeing convenience for both attendees and visitors.